 If this makes attending the college of your dreams sound impossible, remember, the advertized cost of tuition does not give you enough information to determine the actual cost of attending any given college.
 Many students owe way less than the sticker price after grants, scholarships, and tuition discounts are applied.
 And, student loans can make theprice of collegemore manageable until you're done with college.

-Los Angeles Valley College is a public institution, so it offers a reduced tuition rate of $1,196 for in-state students who attend full-time.
-For students who are not considered California-residents, out-of-state tuition is $8,086 a year.
+Los Angeles Valley College is a public institution, which means it offers a reduced tuition rate of $1,196 for students who qualify as state residents and attend full-time.

 LA Valley College has the same tuition for international students as for those from out of state.

 Students from outside of the U.S. usually do not qualify for for federal financial aid, but should research private or school-specific aid and scholarships.
 International students with need may be eligible for the following types of financial support at LA Valley College: